 Joe is a Conservation Ecologist and works on a range of projects within the TLC Science Program - including conservation covenants, vegetation monitoring, ecological restoration, and threatened species translocation.
 He has 20 years’ experience as a botanist, with a background in threatened species conservation and vegetation management.
-He previously worked an ecologist for the South Australian Government before moving to Tasmania and working as a botanical consultant.
+He previously worked as an ecologist for the South Australian Government before moving to Tasmania and working as a botanical consultant.
 Joe loves getting out into nature and searching for rare plants.

 Matt TaylorConservation Scientist